Let’s talk about body types! Learn what they are and how understanding your body type can help you shape your body with less effort!

 How can I change my body shape?

 It may alter as you age and you can work with your body to adapt it to an appearance that you would prefer but you will have to work hard and it won’t happen overnight.
-For example, if you are an Ectomorph, you can build lean muscle and have more curves and shape but it can take a couple of years and you will constantly be fighting your bodies ‘natural’ level of happiness.
+For example, if you are an Ectomorph, you can build lean muscle and have more curves and shape but it can take a couple of years.

-You can try on your own but there is so much confusing information available on the internet it will often cause you to yo-yo between methods when you don’t see results after a few weeks.
+You can try on your own but there is so much confusing information available on the internet it may cause you to yo-yo between methods when you don’t see results after a few weeks.

 Changing your body type is possible as I mentioned before but it will take time.
 This is something you must accept.
 If you are looking for a quick fix, it is not going to happen.